 Wrongful Death Attorneys Serving Redding and Northern California – Experienced and Compassionate

-Families who suffer the wrongful death of a loved one are entitled to bring suit in California civil court to recover damages – both economic and non-economic – if the death was caused by harm intentionally inflicted by another or if it was the result of unintentional negligence, such as a car accident, defective product, or medical error.
+Families who suffer the wrongful death of a loved one can bring suit in California civil court to recover damages – both economic and non-economic – if the death was caused by harm intentionally inflicted by another or if it was the result of unintentional negligence, such as a car accident, a defective product, or a medical error.

 Although it is a sad and stressful time for families dealing with their loss, the short, two-year California statute of limitations in civil suits makes it critical to file a wrongful death claim as soon as possible.
 While you sort through the range of emotions concerning your lost loved one, an experienced personal injury attorney can handle the details of the claim for you and help make sure that your interests are protected.

 Economic and Non-Economic Damages in a Wrongful Death Lawsuit

 Under California law spouses, domestic partners, children, or children of the children of the deceased may sue for both economic and non-economic damages.
 Economic damages in wrongful death lawsuits include the loss of the deceased’s income over what would have been his or her normal life expectancy or that of the plaintiff, whichever is shorter.
 Life expectancy is determined by a number of factors including overall health, lifestyle habits, occupation, and so forth.

 Additional economic damages include the monetary value of gifts or other benefits that family members may have expected to receive from the deceased, funeral and burial expenses, and the value of household services – cooking, housekeeping, and child care, for example, if the individual did not work outside the home.